Here at EMA Training, we are confident that we provide the best support to apprentices within the East Midlands.

 Tracey is the Managing Director of EMA Training – having started this company in 2013!
 Having been an apprentice herself, she knows first-hand the potential it provides a young person during the first few years of their chosen career and the Return on Investment it adds to a local business.
 Tracey’s favourite quote is “As soon as something stops being fun, I think it’s time to move on.
 Life is too short to be unhappy, waking up stressed and miserable isn’t a good way to live.”

-Laura’s vast knowledge and years of experience make her the ideal person to lead as a Director of the business, and we know she will progress on to do EMAzing things!
+Laura’s vast knowledge and years of experience make her the ideal person to lead as a Director of the business.
+Laura is also part of the Safeguarding team.

 With over 20 years’ experience in marketing and business, Gemma brings a wealth of expertise to EMA Training.
 Her career spans from sports marketing with Leicester Tigers and Donington Park Racing, to founding and successfully selling her own marketing agency after seven years.